Electric and Gas Aggregation

 Through mid-2013, the NOAC customer that have participated in the natural gas program have saved over $13 million.

-After performing an RFP, the NOAC communities selected VESI (Volunteer Energy Services, Inc.) as the gas supplier for NOAC communities in northwest Ohio.
-This agreement runs through May 2021.
+After performing an RFP, the NOAC communities selected Constellation as the gas supplier for NOAC communities in northwest Ohio.
+This agreement runs through May 2024.
 This, too, is an Opt-Out program and represents over 60,000 natural gas consumers.

-VESI sent notices to all eligible gas customers in NOAC communities announcing an Opt-Out opportunity in April 2019.
-Those residential and small commercial accounts that do not Opt-Out are being supplied gas by VESI at a rate of NYMEX final monthly settlement price plus $0.124 per Ccf (hundred cubic feet) at the burnertip for at least twelve months but not more than 24 months.
+Constellation sent notices to all eligible gas customers in NOAC communities announcing an Opt-Out opportunity in April 2022.
+Those residential and small commercial accounts that do not Opt-Out are being supplied gas by Constellation at a rate of NYMEX final monthly settlement price plus $0.156 per Ccf (hundred cubic feet) at the burnertip for 24 months.

-The cost of the gas from VESI is included in the billing from Columbia Gas.
+The cost of the gas from Constellation is included in the billing from Columbia Gas.

 Office of the Ohio Consumers' Counsel